 - Contact Us

 A compounding pharmacy in Lenexa, Kansas, and its owner, agreed to pay $205,000 to the federal government to resolve a whistleblower lawsuit under the False Claims Act.
-Patrick Sten, a former pharmacist employed by Midwest Compounders, filed the lawsuit alleging that Midwest, and its owner, Troy DeLong, had submitted fraudulent claims to TRICARE for reimbursements for compounded prescription drugs.
-Specifically, Mr. Sten alleged that Midwest, acting through DeLong, submitted unlawful claims for payments from TRICARE that were procured through kickbacks involving payments of commissions to marketers, and that the compounded prescriptions included redundant ingredients to inflate the reimbursements paid by TRICARE, a federal health care program for military families.
+A former pharmacist, the relator, employed by Midwest Compounders, filed the lawsuit alleging that Midwest, and its owner, Troy DeLong, had submitted fraudulent claims to TRICARE for reimbursements for compounded prescription drugs.
+Specifically, the relator alleged that Midwest, acting through DeLong, submitted unlawful claims for payments from TRICARE that were procured through kickbacks involving payments of commissions to marketers, and that the compounded prescriptions included redundant ingredients to inflate the reimbursements paid by TRICARE, a federal health care program for military families.

-As an award for filing the False Claims Act lawsuit and providing information regarding the actions of Midwest and DeLong to the United States Department of Justice, Mr. Sten was awarded $51,250, which was 25% of the government’s recovery against Midwest and DeLong.
+As an award for filing the False Claims Act lawsuit and providing information regarding the actions of Midwest and DeLong to the United States Department of Justice, the relator was awarded $51,250, which was 25% of the government’s recovery against Midwest and DeLong.

-Mr. Sten also named two other defendants in the lawsuit who were manufacturers of ingredients that went into compounded prescriptions.
-Mr. Sten alleged that those defendants falsely inflated the “average wholesale price” of certain ingredients, resulting in unlawfully inflated reimbursements from TRICARE for compounded prescriptions.
-As to the government’s recovery from those two defendants, Mr. Sten will receive an additional amount of $42,500.
+The former pharmacist also named two other defendants in the lawsuit who were manufacturers of ingredients that went into compounded prescriptions.
+The former pharmacist alleged that those defendants falsely inflated the “average wholesale price” of certain ingredients, resulting in unlawfully inflated reimbursements from TRICARE for compounded prescriptions.
+As to the government’s recovery from those two defendants, the relator will receive an additional amount of $42,500.

-After Mr. Sten filed the lawsuit, attorneys for the United States Department of Justice investigated the matter and intervened in the case as to Midwest, DeLong and the two manufacturer defendants.
+After the lawsuit was filed, attorneys for the United States Department of Justice investigated the matter and intervened in the case as to Midwest, DeLong and the two manufacturer defendants.